 The second downside of this tactic is that it's noisy and legally troubling in that it forces you to send packets that deliberately disconnect an authorized user for a service they are paying to use.
 This kind of unauthorized interference is technically a denial-of-service attack and, if sustained, is equivalent to jamming a network.
-This can get you into trouble and is easily detectable by some of our previous guides.
+It can get you into trouble and is easily detectable by some of our previous guides.

 Rather than relying on intercepting two-way communications between Wi-Fi devices to try cracking the password, an attacker can communicate directly with a vulnerable access point using the new method.
 On Aug.
 4, 2018, a post on the Hashcat forum detailed a new technique leveraging an attack against the RSN IE (Robust Security Network Information Element) of a single EAPOL frame to capture the needed information to attempt a brute-force attack.